Read More About What "Tea" Is: Potential Benefits, How to Choose a Good Tea, Making Your Own Tea and Tea Blends

 Microplastics

 Microplastics are a relatively recent concern.
-There are a lot of microplastics in tea bags.
-Consuming too many microplastics has been shown to cause inflammation, immune and reproductive problems, among others.
-While some tea companies are moving to plastic-free tea bags, plastic is still present in most conventional tea bags from Bigelow, Kirkland, Lipton, Tazo, Trader Joe’s, and some Twinings (their bagged teas).
+Many tea bags contain microplastics.
+Consuming too many microplastics has been shown to cause inflammation, immune issues, and reproductive problems, among others.
+While some tea companies are moving to plastic-free tea bags, plastic is still present in most conventional tea bags from brands like Bigelow, Kirkland, Lipton, Tazo, Trader Joe’s, and some Twinings.

-Many types of Numi, Pukka, Traditional Medicinals, Starwest, and Rishi teas, on the other hand, come in plastic-free tea bags.
-Stash decaf Premium tea and Yogi® Green Tea Pure Green Decaf – also come in plastic-free tea bags.
+On the other hand, many types of Numi, Pukka, Traditional Medicinals, Starwest, and Rishi teas come in plastic-free tea bags.
+Stash decaf Premium tea and Yogi® Green Tea Pure Green Decaf also offer plastic-free options.

 Organic Labeling

-Just because it is labeled "organic" does not assure its "purity".
+No. Just because it is labeled "organic" does not guarantee its purity.
 Yes, it will be free from synthetic pesticides, herbicides, fertilizers, or GMOs, assuring a certain amount of purity, but the term "organic" does NOT mean that it has been safely tested for heavy metals or microbes.

 Heavy Metals

-Most teas can contain trace amounts of heavy metals, arsenic, cadmium, lead, and mercury but levels vary widely depending on where and how they’re grown.
-Contamination can come from soil, water, or air pollution, and while many teas test below regulatory limits, some can exceed safe thresholds if not carefully sourced.
+Most teas can contain trace amounts of heavy metals such as arsenic, cadmium, lead, and mercury, but levels vary widely depending on where and how they’re grown.
+Contamination can come from soil, water, or air pollution.
+While many teas test below regulatory limits, some can exceed safe thresholds if not carefully sourced.

 Look for These Things...

-If you want the highest level of purity, you need to be sure it is "third-party tested."
+If you want the highest level of purity, ensure it is "third-party tested."
 A third-party tester is typically an outside agency that is not the manufacturer.
 Third-party testing extends beyond teas to herbs and supplements.
 It is done to check a product for several things:

-Manufacturing audits – endone for most, if not all, contaminants.
+Manufacturing audits: Conducted to check for most, if not all, contaminants.

 Some of the best-known third-party testers include Eurofins, Qalitex, Alkemist Labs, and SGS.
-Certification bodies like USP and NSF are also main players in independent third-party testing of teas and herbs.
+Certification bodies like USP and NSF also play significant roles in independent third-party testing of teas and herbs.
 You can also contact a company to request a COA (Certificate of Analysis) for certain products.

 Buying or Creating Tea Blends

-If you are interested in a good herbal "tea" or infusion, you can buy the blend from a good tea company, create your own from recommended oils or add your own herbs.
+If you are interested in a good herbal "tea" or infusion, you can buy the blend from a reputable tea company, create your own from recommended oils, or add your own herbs.

 Making Tea Blends from OILS